-- Stopping Power, idea presented clearly, simply, forcefully?
-(15pts) - Interest, Holding Power, facts in a clear, concise way?
-(15pts) - 4-H Project Application, subject an effective showcase?
-(15pts) - Mechanical Power, easy to read, pleasing colors, (5pts) - Personal Growth, knowledge was gained & Enthusiasm (25pts) - Educational Value (25pts) - 6200 Educational Display- Must be directly related to the 4-H Shooting Sports project (standard tri-fold boards only, no larger than 3'x4', can add a topper that sits on top), no additional table space for promotional materials - 6201 Promotional Poster- Promote 4-H Shooting Sports project (flat poster no larger than 22" x 30") - 6202 Notebook Contents pertain to some phase, story/information about 4-H Shooting Sports.
-Must be or larger than 8.5x11 - 6203 Shooting Aid or Accessory Any item 4-Her makes which helps shooter/hunter better perform their sport, examples: rifle sling, kneeling roll, arm guard, shotgun vest, target boxes, shooting stick, etc. Include your design, or plans you adapted, what the item is and used for. - 6204 Storage Case Any item 4-Her makes with the purpose to safely hold a firearm, bow, ammunition, arrows.
-Examples: soft sided shotgun case, quivers, firearm safe, include your design, or plans you adapted.
-Explain how the storage case is used. - 6205 Practice Game or Activity Invent or adapt an activity to practice or teach a skill.
-Include pictures of playing the game, testimonials of 4-H'ers who played the game, skill is being worked on, and directions for the game.
+- used in lieu of powder and live ammunition label artistic substitutes on back for clarification.
+The substitution must be clearly described on the back of the poster, display or in a notebook. - 4) Name, district/county, age and year in project should be in a prominent location on the FRONT of exhibit unless special arrangements are made because of declination of publicity release - 5) Exhibits will not be accepted if they are related to reloads. - 6200 Educational Display- Must be directly related to the 4-H Shooting Sports project (standard tri-fold boards only, no larger than 3'x4', can add a topper that sits on top), no additional table space for promotional materials - 6201 Promotional Poster- Promote 4-H Shooting Sports project (flat poster no larger than 22" x 30") - 6202 Notebook Contents pertain to some phase, story/information about 4-H Shooting Sports.
+Must be or larger than 8.5x11 - 6203 Shooting Aid or Accessory Item 4-Her makes which helps shooter/hunter better perform their sport, examples: rifle sling, kneeling roll, arm guard, shotgun vest, target boxes, shooting stick, etc. Include your design, or adapted plans, what the item is and used for. - 6204 Storage Case Item 4-Her makes to safely hold a firearm, bow, ammunition, arrows EX: soft sided shotgun case, quivers, firearm safe, include design, or adapted plans.
+Explain how the storage case is used. - 6205 Practice Game or Activity Invent/adapt an activity to practice/teach a skill.
+Include pictures of playing the game, testimonials from players, skills being worked on, and directions.
 Explain how you came up with the game or adapted it to fit the needs of your group members.

-Department DD - 4-H STEM
+4-H STEM